-Become a lord of the O-ring with our five facts
+Become a lord of the o-ring

 When it comes to championing great plumbing inventions, you’d be hard pushed (get it?) to find people who are as vocal as the JG Speedfit team.
 And next to the trusty push fit, we’d have to select the ever-reliable O-ring as one of the simplest, yet most common components used in the professional plumbing industry.
 The O-ring – or toric joint as it is also known – is present in most fluid power systems today, and one of the most integral components for any piping system.
 It’s highly likely you’ve used large numbers of O-rings throughout your career to date, but how much do you know about them?
 In this blog post, we reveal some of the things you probably don’t know about the O-ring.